yazz/VisualJS/README.md

 ### Every time I restart Visual Javascript I can't see my apps.
-How to I save them?
+How do I save them?
 You need to save the apps that you wish to keep by pessing the button "Save as .vjs file" in the editor

 ### I’m already invested in my favorite text editor.
 Can I keep using it with Visual Javascript?
-Visual Javascript's basic file format is text, so you can use any editor
+Visual Javascript's basic file format is text, so you can use any editor, but your programs will have to be imported into Visual Javascript if you wish to use the interactive editor